anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 The semantic analyzer checks the AST for semantic correctness.
 It verifies that the types of variables and expressions are correct, that functions are called with the correct number and types of arguments, and that variables are declared before they are used.
 The semantic analyzer also performs type checking and resolves any ambiguities in the code.

-It checks for preprocessor directives, variable declarations, function declarations, and function calls, and removes any unnecessary nodes from the AST, like the `#include` directives.
+It checks for preprocessor directives, variable declarations, function declarations, and function calls, and removes any unnecessary nodes from the AST like the `#include` directives.

 For example, assuming there is a `#include<matlab.h>` directive in the code, and the code looks like this: